Kassymkhan919/Synitheia/README.md

 * User cannot leave habit description box empty
 * User can choose time and regularity of the habit
 * User can change the habit icon
+On the next screen:
-* User can choose to integrate physical or digital calendar
+User can choose to integrate physical or digital calendar
-* On the time found time page If button "Done" is greyed out then user needs to choose at least one time slot to do the habit
+* On the time found time page if button "Done" is greyed out then user needs to choose at least one time slot to do the habit

 * allows user to select and unselect the time on the calendar to do the habit